De Morgan's Laws

 }

 Now the intent is clear: deny access unless all three conditions are satisfied.
-We could even extract the inner expression into a helper method for maximum readability:
+We could even extract the inner expression into a method for maximum readability:

 1